vukal2k/Weather-Forecast-Traffic-Cam-Backend/README.md

 http://localhost:3000/swagger#/

 # Note
-Sometime google-geocoder API will be exceed so the result for location will have format "lat-long".
+Sometime ~~google-geocoder~~ geoplugin.net API will be exceed so the result for location will have format "lat-long".
 Please check logs in file "logs/error.log" to see the error.